RolginRoman/rolginroman/README.md

 I build web apps.
 Software Engineer, Mentor, Consultant
 -------------------------------------------------------

 * 🌍  I'm based in Tbilisi, Georgia.
-Going to move to Tel Aviv, Israel
 * 🖥️  Take a look at my personal page at [https://rolg.in](http://rolg.in)
 * 📫  You can contact me at [irolgin@gmail.com](mailto:irolgin@gmail.com)
 * 🧠  I'm learning a couple of frameworks and the system design